 Finding you a great match is the really exciting part for us – it’s where the magic happens!

 Getting this right is the easy bit and generally fairly straightforward.
 The next step of finding a match in terms of background, education, interests, and the types of people you both are, can sometimes take a little longer.
 That said, as extraordinary as it often seems, the right person seems to always come along at exactly the right time for whoever needs help, and things usually slot nicely into place!

-If you are responding to a personal appeal from someone, then unless you are very different, you will most likely donate to them.
+If you are responding to a personal appeal from someone, then unless you are very different, you will most likely be donating eggs to them.

 A match between egg donor and recipient

 Here’s a typical example of how well this can work:

-‘Sarah’ came to us in need of an egg donor.
+‘Sarah’ came to us in need of an egg donation.
 She had been trying for a baby for over five years, and after several early miscarriages, eventually discovered that she carried a gene that prevented her from having children.
 She was a chef, loved cats, hated spiders and enjoyed going to concerts (particularly Glastonbury).
 She had a great sense of humour, and even listed all the comedians and comedies she loved to watch on TV.
 She described herself as fun, bubbly and always wanting people to feel that she had time for them.

 She advertised for a donor and we waited and waited for someone to come forward.
 No-one did.